Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 11.34.45 UTC
+- WIB: Minggu, 16 November 2025 12.29.02 UTC
-- WITA: Minggu, 16 November 2025 12.34.45 UTC
+- WITA: Minggu, 16 November 2025 13.29.02 UTC
-- WIT: Minggu, 16 November 2025 13.34.45 UTC
+- WIT: Minggu, 16 November 2025 14.29.02 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude